Zack-Hu-Nottingham/CW-Artificial-Intelligence-Method/report.md

 ## Performance evaluation

 Below are the results of five runs with random seeds 3, 10, 20, 30, and 100.
-The best result means in a total of five runs, the minimum gap of the specific instance.
-The worst result means in a total of five runs, the maximum gap of the specific instance.
+In a total of five runs, the best result means the minimum gap of the specific instance, and the worst result means the maximum gap of the specific instance.
 For example, the gap for instance u500_03 are 1, 0, 0, 0, 1 in five runs.
-So the best result is 0, the worst is 1, and the average is 0.4 ((1+1) / 5).
+Here, the best result is 0, the worst is 1, and the average is 0.4 ((1+1) / 5).

 ##### Best result